osscar-org/osscar-website/_sources/index.rst

 needed for “computational thinking”, first targeting physics, chemistry, materials science, mechanical and chemical engineering.

-OSSCAR develops original educational content, offered exploiting the infrastructural resources developed for `Materials Cloud <https://www.materialscloud.org>`_, and disseminated widely through the `CECAM`_ network and beyond.
+OSSCAR develops original educational content such as the pedagogical web application demonstrated in the animation below.
+This content is offered by exploiting the infrastructural resources developed for `Materials Cloud <https://www.materialscloud.org>`_, and disseminated widely through the `CECAM`_ network and beyond.
-OSSCAR started in 2019 and is funded by the EPFL Open Science Fund until 2022.

-In the OSSCAR project, we have developed a collection of interactive web applications for quantum mechanics and computational materials science education.

-The web applications (like that shown, for example, in the animation below) demonstrate concepts through high-quality interactive visualization.
+|
 .. image:: images/osscar-demo.gif
   :width: 600
   :alt: osscar demo
   :align: center

-Our web applications are generated from Jupyter notebooks, which are popular for educational purposes among the scientific community.
-Our technologies are reusable and we encourage teachers and students to develop their educational web applications with OSSCAR technologies.
+|

 .. panels::
    :body: bg-light text-center